Skip to main content

 The redesigned Homepage surfaces license server health, denial trends, top features, and license pool utilization in a single post-login view.

 OpenLM now speaks the Model Context Protocol (MCP), the open standard for connecting AI assistants to live business data.
 Point Claude, ChatGPT, Cursor, Windsurf, Gemini CLI, or any other MCP-aware client at your tenant, sign in once with OAuth, and ask questions in plain language: "Which features were denied most often last month?", "Show me underused AutoCAD seats by office."
-The MCP Reporting Server translates your prompt into a GraphQL query against your reporting database and returns tables, summaries, or — on higher-tier AI plans — fully interactive dashboards.
+The OpenLM MCP Connector translates your prompt into a GraphQL query against your reporting database and returns tables, summaries, or — on higher-tier AI plans — fully interactive dashboards.
 No new BI tool to learn, no exported CSVs, no hand-built filters.
 Your reporting data, conversational.

 Mass upgrade Workstation Agents from Agent Activity Manager